MaxAFath/regex/Develop/gist-template.md

     The orks of middle earth are very orky guys.

-this would not reaturn a match because it is only looking for words that match `ork` as the whole word.
+This would not reaturn a match because it is only looking for words that match `ork` as the whole word.

 ### Back-references

+Back-references work by matching text in a string that is the same text as previously matched by a capturing group.
+Again back-references are not in the regex code I am using since its for a password.
+Back refrences are most visiably used in HTML with open and closing tags.

+    <([A-Z]-[A-Z0-9]*)\b[^>]*>.*?</\1>

+In the above regex code the `\1` towards the end is the back-reference.
+Something to note is that regex has a limit of capturing 99 groups.

 ### Look-ahead and Look-behind

+Look-ahead regex is to look at the start of a line for the match.
+In the regex code I am using has only look-ahead instructions in it.

+    ^(?=.*?[A-Z])(?=.*?[a-z])(?=.*?[0-9])(?=.*?[#?!@$ %^&*-]).{8,}$

+Every `?=` is a look-ahead.

+Look-behind is similar to look-ahead but inseated of looking past the first match it looks at earlier sections of string for matches from string.
+Look-behind is denoted with `?<=`.

+Something to keep in mind about look-behind is that it is not supported in non-V8 browsers, such as Safari, Internet Explorer.

 ## Author